briansunter/site/site/blog/personal-site.md

 ```

 ## PurgeCSS
 PurgeCSS looks at your html files and removes all unused CSS.
-Tailwind is usually `58kb` minified and gziped but PurgeCSS compresses it down to the `2.9`kb subset I'm actually using on my website.
+Tailwind is usually `58kb` minified and gziped but [PurgeCSS](https://github.com/FullHuman/purgecss "PurgeCSS Github Repo") compresses it down to the `2.9kb` subset I'm actually using on my website.

 ## PWA
-I use the eleventry pwa plugin which has workbox support.
+I use the eleventry pwa plugin which has [Workbox](https://developers.google.com/web/tools/workbox "Link to workbox library") support.
 This precaches most of the website so it's available offline.
+Most of the content should be loaded before you try to visit it.

-# Cloudfront, S3, and build pipeline
+# Cloudfront, S3, and Build Pipeline
 I've completely specified the cloud hosting and deploy pipeline using terraform.
 The terraform configuration can deploy the following with a small config file with your app name, desired domain or subdomain, and github repo name:

 * S3 Bucket for storing assets